A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Conclusion

 \section{Conclusion}

-In this work, we present a Two-in-One framework to answer questions with factoid knowledge in the task of the OBQA.
-By jointly training with passage ranking and sentence selection, the model is capable of capturing the correlation between passages and sentences and reasoning over complex context with a deeper linguistic understanding.
+In this work, we present a simple model, Two-in-One, to rank passage and classify sentence together.
+By jointly training with passage ranking and sentence selection, the model is capable of capturing the correlation between passages and sentences.
 We show the effectiveness of our proposed framework by evaluating the model performance on the HotpotQA datasets, concluding that jointly modeling passage ranking and sentence selection is beneficial for the task of OBQA.
-Compared to the existing QA systems, our framework, with fewer parameters, can achieve competitive results.
-In the future, we will explore the relationship among passages, supporting sentences, and answers in modeling and generalize our method on more datasets.
+Compared to the existing QA systems, our model, with fewer parameters and more green than previous models, can achieve competitive results.
+We also propose multiple future directions to improve our model such as exploring the relationship among passages, supporting sentences, and answers in modeling and generalizing our method on more datasets.